mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

     You should be familiar with ":ref:`basic_arithmetic`" and ":ref:`basic_functions_and_constants`"

-When we use the term 'variable', we can be referring to a couple of different things.
+The term 'variable',  can have several different meanings.
 In computer programming, a 'variable' is a space in memory used to store and retrieve a certain piece of information.
-In mathematics we use the term to describe a indeterminate placeholder, or symbol, which we can manipulate in order to gain insight on a problem.
+In mathematics, a variable such as :math:`x` is a quantity with indeterminate value. or symbol, which we can manipulate in order to gain insight on a problem.
 This is the type of 'variable' in which we are writing in this section.
 Sage has special facilities for dealing with these